CEMS / Master's in International Management

 CEMS Club Copenhagen (CCC)

 CEMS MIM students are organised in the CEMS Club Copenhagen (CCC).
 The CCC arranges a range of different social events and activities throughout the year including a humanitarian project.
-To boost your career and internship possibilities you can attend the Career Forum, which is an annual event exclusive to CEMS students and CEMS Corporate Partners, held at WU in Vienna.
+To boost your career and internship possibilities you can attend the Career Forum, which is an annual event exclusive to CEMS students and CEMS Corporate Partners.
 You can also attend the Nordic Forum, a large 3 day event of interactive skills seminars and social events with corporate partners and fellow students.
 Several other regional regional events are also arranged annually.

 CEMS Alumni Organisation

 CEMS Alumni is also an important element within CEMS.
-As of 2018, there are more than 12,000 CEMS Alumni representing over 80 nationalities, working in over 70 countries.
+As of 2020, there are more than 15,000 CEMS Alumni representing over 80 nationalities, working in over 70 countries.
 Many of them regularly participate in CEMS activities such as delivering skill seminars, or they participate in business projects as they work for CEMS corporate partners.
 Furthermore, the local CEMS Alumni organisation organises events such as competency days or visits to firms.
 Therefore, alumni often represent an important link between current CEMS students and potential employers.

 CEMS Corporate and Social Partners

-CEMS Corporate Partners represent a highly diverse network in terms of sector of activity, company culture, and size.
+CEMS Corporate and Social Partners represent a highly diverse network in terms of sector of activity, company culture, and size.
 They all recognise the important competitive advantage of having access to a pool of internationally-minded business students.
 Therefore, they participate in CEMS courses, host events, and sponsor some activities.

 There are also a number of associations and organisations for students at CBS.